HermiTech-LLC/Time-Ring/README.md

-# Ring Laser Time Viewer
+# Ring Laser Experiment Simulator

 ## Overview
-The Ring Laser Time Viewer is a Python script inspired by the work of Dr. Ron Mallat.
-It simulates a ring laser scanning experiment with gravitational time dilation effects.
-The script calculates adjusted pulse durations, generates points for visualization, simulates the experiment, and visualizes the results using matplotlib.
+The Ring Laser Experiment Simulator is a Python script designed to simulate a ring laser experiment with gravitational effects such as frame dragging and time dilation.
+The script calculates adjusted pulse durations, generates points for visualization, conducts the experiment simulation, and visualizes the results using matplotlib.

 ![art](https://github.com/LoQiseaking69/TimeRing-/blob/main/IMG_8634.jpeg)